FrankieFosse/BidVerse/README.md

 ## Known issues

-- Site address includes /html/
+- Site URL includes /html/

 - Some Image URLs are not valid